tobiashochguertel/vscode-pattern-links/README.md

 ![Animated gif showing a code comment that has a link that can be clicked](assets/usage.gif)

-## Status

-This project is no longer actively maintained.
-Its spiritual successor is [Regex Robin](https://github.com/dlevs/vscode-regex-robin), which does everything this extension does, and more.

 ## Configuration

 Multiple patterns can be defined in your VS Code settings.
 The following examples highlight common use cases.